All presenters and public speakers face the same challenge; getting and keeping their audience’s attention.

 It’s about opening with a question; a bold and thought provoking question.

-It’s not for everyone but we believe that you’re probably going to want to listen to what he has to say and you’ll certainly remember him.
+It’s not for everyone but we believe that you’re probably going to want to listen to what he has to say.

-Perhaps you prefer something a little more subtle but equally captivating and interesting.
+Perhaps you prefer something a little more subtle but equally captivating.

 Then there is always the opportunity to share a historical fact and fascinating story that most people will probably never have heard before.